 Major Depressive Disorder

 Depression (Major Depressive Disorder) is a psychological disorder characterised by feelings of intense sadness and/or a loss of motivation and enjoyment in life.
-Depression is more than feeling sad, it is a serious mental health problem that can have impacts on that person personal and professional life.
+Depression is more than feeling sad, it is a serious mental health problem that can impacts on a person’s personal and professional life.
 Depression often begins in the teens, 20s or 30s, but it can happen at any age.

 Major Depressive Disorder symptoms include (but are not limited to):